storybuilder-org/StoryCAD/docs/StoryCAD_for_Pantsers.md

-### StoryBuilder for Pantsers ###
+### StoryCAD for Pantsers ###
-StoryBuilder for Pantsers <br/>
+StoryCAD for Pantsers <br/>

 ‘Not all who wander are lost.’ - J.R.R.
 Tolkien <br/>

-The section Writing With StoryBuilder begins by asking the question ‘How much should I outline’, and discusses the difference in ‘plotters’ and ‘pantsers.’
+The section Writing With StoryCAD begins by asking the question ‘How much should I outline’, and discusses the difference in ‘plotters’ and ‘pantsers.’
 It ends as follows: <br/>

 The gap between these two perspectives,  and the answer to the original questions, is to outline as little as possible to get to an effective first draft.
 The trick is to develop an effective workflow, one that gets you to the writing as quickly and efficiently as possible. <br/>